 Find the cheapest full coverage car insurance rates in Nebraska for drivers of different ages below.

-- Cheapest for seniors, overall: Nationwide, $87 per month.
+- Overall cheapest car insurance for seniors over 60: Nationwide, $87 per month.

 - Cheapest for seniors at age 65: Nationwide, $84 per month.